-The construction of the SRC 395 fell in the period, when Storebro turned away from Volvo-Penta and started installing alternative engines.
-While for the larger SRC 430 Caterpillar and Scania engines were installed, the yard focused on Yanmar engines for the SRC 395.
+The SRC 395 was built during the period when Storebro turned away from Volvo-Penta and used alternative engines.
+While Caterpillar and Scania engines were used for the larger SRC 430, Yanmar engines were used for the SRC 395.

-Since already the last SRC 380 was equipped with Yanmar 6LYA-STE (350 hp), the 6LY2-STE (420 hp) was chosen as top engine.
-The 6LYA-STE in the last SRC 380 was slightly inferior to the previous standard engine Volvo-Penta TAMD63P-A in terms of performance.
-This resulted in an about 1.5 kn lower speed.
+After the last SRC 380 was already equipped with Yanmar 6LYA-STE (350 HP), the 6LY2-STE (420 HP) was chosen as the top engine.
+The 6LYA-STE installed in the last SRC 380 was slightly inferior in performance to the previous standard Volvo-Penta TAMD63P-A engine.
+This led to a 1.5kn lower top speed.

-This problem should be solved by the 6LY2-STE 420 hp.
-However, it turned out that the combination of significantly increased power and reduced engine weight was not very beneficial.
-The ships trimmed to the bow at full speed and were hardly to steer straight ahead.
-The shipyard had to take some tuning measures to stabilize the running of the now much lighter and faster boat.
+This problem should be compensated by the 6LY2-STE with 420 HP.
+However, it turned out that the combination of significantly increased power and lower engine weight was not so favourable.
+The ships overtrimmed at full speed and were correspondingly difficult to steer accurately.
+The shipyard had to take some tuning measures to stabilize the course of the now lighter and much faster boat.